Healthdirect Free Australian health advice you can count on.

 When should I see my doctor?

-If you experience heel pain symptoms that persist, see your doctor.
+If you have heel pain symptoms that do not go away, see your doctor.
 They can refer you to specialists including:

 • a physiotherapist